JNR Class EF66: Technical

 The locomotives were designed to be able to haul 1,000-tonne trains at 100 km/h.
 Each traction motor has a power output of 650 kW, (about 50% more powerful than the Class EF65).
 The bogies have an air suspension system to limit the impulsive forces on the track.

 Operations

-During the JNR era, these locomotives were used for freight trains and also for passenger work - primarily hauling night trains such as the Hayabusa sleeping car limited express.
+During the JNR era, these locomotives were used for freight trains and also for passenger work – primarily hauling night trains such as the Hayabusa sleeping car limited express.

 By 1 April 2009, 73 EF66s (including all 33 EF66-100s) were in service, with 63 owned by JR Freight (all based at Suita Depot in Osaka), and 10 owned by JR West (all based at Shimonoseki Depot).
+In the timetable revision in 2022 all EF66 Units were withdrawn from regular service.

 As of 1 April 2016, 39 locomotives remained in service (six EF66-0 and 33 EF66-100 locomotives), all operated by JR Freight.